Jacob Rees-Mogg: Career

-After graduating from the University of Oxford in 1991, Rees-Mogg worked for J Rothschild Investment Management under Nils Taube before moving to Hong Kong in 1993 to join Lloyd George Management.
-During his tenure in Hong Kong, he became a close friend of Governor Chris Patten and was a regular at Government House.
+After graduating from Oxford in 1991, Rees-Mogg worked for J Rothschild Investment Management under Nils Taube before moving to Hong Kong in 1993 to join Lloyd George Management.
+During his tenure in Hong Kong, he became a close friend of its Governor Chris Patten and was a regular at Government House.
 Three years later, he returned to London and was put in charge of some of the firm's emerging markets funds.
 By 2003, he was managing a newly established Lloyd George Emerging Markets Fund.
 In 2007, Rees-Mogg left the company with a number of colleagues to set up their own fund management firm, Somerset Capital Management, with the aid of hedge fund manager Crispin Odey.
-Following Rees-Mogg's election as the Member of Parliament for North East Somerset, he stepped down as chief executive of the company; however, he continues to receive income in his capacity as a partner.
+Following Rees-Mogg's election as a Member of Parliament, he stepped down as chief executive of the company; however, he continues to receive income in his capacity as a partner.

-Rees-Mogg's wealth has been estimated to be in excess of £100 million when combined with his wife's expected inheritance, which has left him open to the criticism that he cannot understand the lives and concerns of many ordinary people.

 In 2018, Somerset Capital opened an investment fund in Dublin in order to be legally able to continue to have European retail investors after Brexit.
 The new business prospectus listed Brexit as one of the risks, as it could cause "considerable uncertainty".
-Rees-Mogg remains a partner of the business but does not manage the funds or make investment decisions, stated: "The decision to launch the fund was nothing whatsoever to do with Brexit."
+Rees-Mogg, who remains a partner of the business but does not manage the funds nor make investment decisions, stated: "The decision to launch the fund was nothing whatsoever to do with Brexit."

+Rees-Mogg's wealth has been estimated to be in excess of £100 million when combined with his wife's expected inheritance, which, according to The Guardian, has left him open to the criticism that he cannot understand the lives and concerns of many ordinary people.
 When interviewed by Channel 4 in March 2019, Rees-Mogg declined to answer suggestions that their calculations showed that he could have earned £7 million in the period since the referendum.
 In July 2019, Rees-Mogg resigned from his part-time role at Somerset Capital Management following his appointment as Leader of the House of Commons.